davidsblom/FOAM-FSI/README.md

 compilation of the deal.II library, and is therefore also needed.

-MPI: in case the OpenMPI library is used, at least version 1.10 is required by elemental.
+MPI: in case the OpenMPI library is used, at least version 1.10 is required by the linear algebra package elemental.
 Note that foam-extend also needs to be compiled with the same version.
+The environment variable `OPENMPI_DIR` as noted above also needs to point to the location where the correct version of OpenMPI is installed.

 OS: Currently only Linux based distributions are supported, patches for other operating systems are welcome.